divyasharmasal/liftedmobile/docs/development.md

 # Development

 The following instructions have only been tested on Ubuntu 17.10.
+To verify that these instructions are correct, they were tested on a blank Virtualbox virtual machine.

 ## Dependencies